-The Tibetan New Year – Losar – will be here before you know it and we want to offer you a “how-to” guide for some of the major new year traditions and dishes.
-The first day of Losar in 2013 will fall on February 11.
-By the Tibetan calendar, this will be the first day of the water snake year of 2140.
+The Tibetan New Year – Losar – will be here before you know it and we want to offer you a guide for some of the major new year traditions and dishes.
+The first day of Losar in 2019 will fall on February 5.
+By the Tibetan calendar, this will be the first day of the Earth Pig year of 2146.

 Losar-related rituals are actually divided into two quite distinct parts.
 First, we close out the old year and bid goodbye to all its bad aspects and negativities, with activities that center on the eve of the last night of the year, the 29th day – Nyi Shu Gu – of the Tibetan calendar.
 Only after that do we turn our attention to welcoming the Losar – the “new year” – and inviting all good, auspicious things into our homes and our lives.

 Here are a bunch of posts telling you, and sometimes showing you with video, how Tibetans celebrate Losar: